NRCAN Zevip REBATE PROGRAM

 Natural Resources Canada releases an Applicants Guide at the start of each ZEVIP round.
 Organizations have until the submission deadline to put together a detailed project proposal.
 After a review period, NRCan will send notices of funding decisions to each applicant.

 Successful applicants will receive a Letter of Conditional Approval and shortly afterwards sign a Contribution Agreement with NRCan.
 Each round of ZEVIP has different requirements for minimum and maximum project size, deployment timeline, and supported use cases.
+Specific financial support is available for Indigenous organizations, highlighting eligibility criteria and potential financial contributions from government sources for relevant community projects.

 What does it cover?